tsliwowicz/crayon/README.md

    Note: You can run as many instances as youd like (on different ports of course)
-         One of these instances should be started with "--jobmanager" to indicate it is responsible for periodic tasks such as archiving and aggregation.
+         One of these instances should be started with "--jobmanager" to indicate it is responsible for periodic tasks such as archiving and aggregation. it is also recommended to use a UI dedicated instance with "--uiOnly" since node is single threaded and we want the UI to be as responsive as possible
 ```

 How do I migrate from Munin ?